cardilloscreations/www-lisalaffs/AUTHORING.md

 ## Usage

-Since this is a Jekyll theme, every command described in the [Jekyll documentation](https://jekyllrb.com/docs/) is avaialable.
+Since this is a Jekyll theme, every command described in the [Jekyll documentation](https://jekyllrb.com/docs/) is available.

 ### Development